Module One - Intuition, Intention & motivation

 fear of loss

-It can be alleviated by repeating these phrases
+Can be alleviated by repeating these phrases

 The best that can happen, will happen.